-For more information and to apply, visit the Rebuilding Heritage website.
+For more information visit the Rebuilding Heritage website.

-Booking now, Survival to Sustainability events look at how heritage organisations can use what we’ve learned in the pandemic to make changes for the better.
-These events are free and open to all.
+Recordings of a range of webinars are available on the Rebuilding Heritage website.
+These looked at how heritage organisations can use what we’ve learned in the pandemic to make changes for the better.

 Heritage Compass is a programme designed to help small and medium sized heritage organisations in England to grow resilience and invigorate the sector.
 It is being delivered by Cause4 in partnership with the Arts Marketing Association and Creative United.